LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Power supply issue at the breaker or outlet

-Start by checking whether the oven display turns on and whether the cooktop works.
-If the display works but the oven does not heat, the issue may be inside the oven heating system.
-If both the oven and cooktop are not working, check the home breaker first.
+If the display works but the oven does not heat, the issue is likely in the oven heating system.
+If both the oven and cooktop are not working, start with the breaker and power connection.

 2. Cooktop Element Is Not Working